nusco/ProgML/setup.md

  Happy hacking!

 <a name="troubleshooting"/>
-## Troubleshooting
+### Troubleshooting

-### “Installing Keras didn't install Tensorflow”
+#### “Installing Keras didn't install Tensorflow.”

-That happened to some readers even when they installed a specific version of Keras.
-In that case, try installing Tensorflow separately.
+Then install a compatible version of Tensorflow.
 If you're using pip:

     pip3 install tensorflow